JordanT111596/CSharpBank/README.md

 # CSharpBank
-A banking application using C# and .Net
+A console banking application using C# and .Net